tamhinsf/CosmosDbDiagAndFeed/README.md

 # Azure Cosmos DB - Monitor and Audit Activity, and Access the Change Feed

 CosmosDbDiagAndFeed enables you to monitor and audit [Azure Cosmos DB](https://aka.ms/cosmosdb) activity and access a collection's change feed.
-It's easy to download Cosmos DB diagnostics logs and the contents of a collection's change feed to a Windows, macOS, or Linux computer.
+It's easy to download Cosmos DB diagnostics logs and a collection's change feed to a Windows, macOS, or Linux computer.

 Want to do more?
 No problem!
 Feel free to use our project and source code as a starter kit.